 • INELDA End of Life Doula Training https://inelda.org

-• The Dougy Center, where I am a volunteer facilitator for an Adult Caregiver Group https://www.dougy.org
+• The Dougy Center, where I was a volunteer facilitator for an Adult Caregiver Group https://www.dougy.org

 • Many writers, activists, and caregivers too numerous to mention.
 I’ll share booklists, podcasts and resources moving forward.
 Feel free to ask!